zarab33/mastery-quiz/fixing_problems.md

 17.       # ./spec/question_2_spec.rb:7:in `block (2 levels) in <top (required)>'
 ```

-* `1` tells us which question has the error.
+* `1` tells us which question program has the error.

 * `2` tells us what the test is expecting the program to do.
 That is: which part of the program specification it is checking.

-* `8` shows us a relevant part of the test code.
+* `8` shows us the part of the test code that failed.
 We can tell that our `question_2.rb` file is being run.

-* `9` shows us the next line of the relevant part of the test code.
+* `9` shows us the next line of the part of the test code that failed.
 We can tell that the test is expecting some particular output.
-We can look in the `question_2_spec.rb` test file to see what `expected` is.
+We could look in the `question_2_spec.rb` test file to see what `expected` is.

 * `11` tells us that an exception has been raised that has caused the program to terminate.

-* `11` tells us what type of error was the cause of the exception.
+* `11` tells us what type of error caused the exception.
 In this case, it's a NameError, which is raised when either a variable doesn't exist, or when a variable name is syntactically invalid.

-* `12` gives us the details of the exception.
+* `12` gives us more details about the error that caused the exception.
 In this case, it tells us exactly what is wrong with the program!
 We've tried to use a variable or method called `numbers` and it doesn't exist.

 * `13` is the start of the stack trace.
 It tells us which line was the last to execute in our program before it terminated.
 We should start our search for the error here.

 * `14` to `17` show the rest of the stack trace.
 These are lines that were executed before the line indicated by `13`.

-* `17` tells us the file and line number of the first line of code run right at the beginning of the program.
+* `17` tells us the filename and line number of the first line of code run right at the beginning of the program.
 In this case, it tells us which test caused the error.

-#### The test that fails is called "has acceptable code quality" and I don't know how to fix it
+#### The test that fails is called `has acceptable code quality` and I don't know how to fix it

-* For more general help on reading test failures, see "The error message is confusing me" above.
+* For more general help on reading test error messages, see "I don't know what the parts of the error message mean" above.
-* This section focuses on resolving code quality problems.

 ```
  1. Q1.
 FizzBuzz to 20